-Our post-operative pain relief depot, POSIDUR, is a sustained release injectable using our SABERTM delivery system to deliver bupivacaine, an off-patent anesthetic agent.
-SABER is a patented controlled drug delivery technology that can be formulated for systemic or local administration of drugs via theoral or non-oral route.
+Our post-operative pain relief depot, POSIDUR, is a sustained release injectable using our SABER delivery system to deliver bupivacaine, an off-patent anesthetic agent.
+SABER is our patented controlled drug delivery technology that can be formulated for systemic or local administration of drugs via the parenteral (i.e., injectable) route.
 POSIDUR is designed to be administered to a surgical site at the time of surgery for post-operative pain relief and is intended to provide local analgesia for up to 3 days, which we believe coincides with the time period of the greatest need for post surgical pain control in most patients.
-POSIDUR is currently in Phase II clinical trials.